nagygr/readit/README.md

 The JAR file will be created under `build/libs` and the name is `transcript.jar`.

-The JAR contains one library (the Tesseract binding) that is not pure Java, but it contains the binaries for both Windows and Linux so the application can be used on these platforms.
+The JAR contains some libraries (the Tesseract binding and the JavaFX libraries) that are not pure Java, but it contains the binaries for both Windows and Linux so the application can be used on these platforms.
 It possibly works on Mac as well, but this hasn't been tested.

 ### The training data